tuzmusic/sinatra-generator/checklist.md

 ...ideally the program would know if changes are simply additions, or more complex updates that require a full regeneration.
 ...until that, all updates/changes will completely regenerate.

+***FOR THURSDAY!!!***

+hold off on the CLI for now
+Work on a class generator that will take input from wherever.
+From a CLI, from reading pre-written model files, from wherever.
+The specs can assign the values that the migration-, controller-, and views-generators use.

 CLI
   @class_name